-The dREG gateway is a cloud service that predicts the location of enhancers and promoters using PRO-seq, GRO-seq, or ChRO-seq data.
-The hosted service is developed by the Danko lab at the Baker Institute and Cornell University and supported by the SciGap (Science Gateway Platform as a Service) and XSEDE (Extreme Science and Engineering Discovery Environment).
+The dREG gateway is a cloud platform that hosts two bioinformatics online services for functional analysis of sequencing data, dREG transcriptional regulatory element peak calling and dTOX transcription factor binding prediction.
+These online services are developed by the Danko lab at the Baker Institute and Cornell University and supported by the SciGap (Science Gateway Platform as a Service) and XSEDE (Extreme Science and Engineering Discovery Environment).

 SciGaP supports access to core infrastructure services required by Science Gateways, including: user identity, accounts, authorization, and access to multiple computational resources from XSEDE.